-We market our services and directly acquire traffic to our websites by purchasing travel and hotel-related keywords from general search engines and through advertisements on other online marketing channels.
-These activities include advertisements through search engines, such as Bing, Google, Naver and Yahoo! (commonly referred to as Search Engine Marketing, or SEM), as well as through display advertising campaigns on advertising networks, affiliate websites and social networking sites (commonly referred to as Display, Email and Affiliate Advertising, or DEA).
+We market our services and directly acquire traffic for our websites by purchasing travel and hotel-related keywords from general search engines and through advertisements on other online marketing channels.
+These activities include advertisements through search engines, such as Bing, Google, Naver and Yahoo! (commonly referred to as Search Engine Marketing, or SEM) and through display advertising campaigns on advertising networks, affiliate websites, social media sites and email marketing (commonly referred to as Display, Email and Affiliate Advertising, or DEA).